lordmilko/PrtgAPI/README.md

 * Pause/resume items from external systems (such as pre/post event scripts and scheduled tasks)
 * Batch do *anything!*

+For information on features that are currently in the pipeline, check out the [Roadmap](https://github.com/lordmilko/PrtgAPI/projects/1).

 ## Installation

 ### NuGet